IBM/zos-node-accessor/README.md

 ##### Return

-A promise that resolves spool files populated by the job.
+A promise that resolves spool files populated by the job, each spool file includes its ddname, stepname, procstep, file content etc.

 ##### Example